 Students will be exposed to a variety of software programs throughout their time in the program.
 All of the software we use in our program will be freely available to students and can generally be accessed in several ways, either by downloading a copy to a personal computer and accessing a remote license, or using NC State’s Virtual Computing Laboratory and Remote Desktop to remotely access necessary software on an NC State computer.
 Much of the software is also available on-campus in computer laboratories.

-The Graduate Certificate in Geospatial Information Science curriculum is designed to provide a well-rounded education to students seeking to increase their basic GIS credentials.
+The Graduate Certificate in GIS curriculum is designed to provide a well-rounded education to students seeking to increase their basic GIS credentials.
 To earn a certificate, you are required to complete 12 credit hours (2 required courses and then your choice of electives).